goodalchemy/react-vite-tailwind-express-starter-2/README.md

 - **Heroku** – Use a single **Procfile**
 - **Railway, Fly.io, Render.com**

-As of right now, we highly recommend Render.com for their ease of use, reliability, and range of offerings, including their Postgres plans.
+As of right now, we highly recommend Render.com for their ease of use, reliability, and strong range of offerings - especially their Postgres plans.
+This is not an ad, we really just like them.

 ## Conclusion